orbitoo/grok-chat-proxy2/readme.md

 Then, there will be 2 browser windows opened, and you need to log in to each of them.
 After logging in, the cookies will be saved to `userdata` folder automatically.

-### Once you logged in (manually or using cookies)
+### Once You Logged in (manually or using cookies)

-In the future, you can start the proxy without the `-n` or `-c` option, and it will use the saved user data.
+Afterwards, you can start the proxy without the `-n` or `-c` option, and it will use the saved user data.

 ## Limitations